-Application types We will accept applications that are new or from a previous pilot study, and applications (R03, R21) that have been reviewed but not funded by National Institutes of Health (NIH).
-Number of awards Up to 2 awards; maximum of \$250,000 each may be funded Award budget A budget for total costs of up to \$125,000 per year may be requested Award period Maximum project period is 24 months
+Application types We will accept applications that are new or from a previous pilot study, and applications (R03, R21) that have been reviewed but not funded by National

+Institutes of Health (NIH).

+Number of awards Funding of awards will be dependent on availability of funds.

+Award budget A budget for total costs of up to \$125,000 per year may be requested

+Award period Maximum project period is 24 months

-Allowable direct costs include: Salaries, fringe benefits, supplies, sub-contracts, equipment, & travel
+Allowable direct costs include salaries, fringe benefits, supplies, sub-contracts, equipment, & travel

-- Salary is capped using the current NIH guidance - Travel: Project-related travel: As needed (must be fully justified); Up to \$2,000 per year for conference travel - Indirect costs of 10% are allowed - All sub-contracts and collaborations must be described and well-justified - Any equipment to be purchased with grant funds must be well-justified
+• Salary is capped using the current NIH guidance

+- Travel: Project-related travel: As needed (must be fully justified); Up to \$2,000 per year for conference travel - Indirect costs of 10% are allowed - All sub-contracts and collaborations must be described and well-justified - Any equipment to be purchased with grant funds must be well-justified